 Because of the branching structure of the hierarchies, these lists are sometimes referred to as "trees".
 Each MeSH descriptor appears in at least one place in the trees, and may appear in as many additional places as may be appropriate.
 Those who index articles or catalog books are instructed to find and use the most specific MeSH descriptor that is available to represent each indexable concept.
 For example, articles concerning Streptococcus pneumoniae will be found under the descriptor Streptococcus Pneumoniae rather than the broader term Streptococcus, while an article referring to a new streptococcal bacterium which is not yet in the vocabulary will be listed directly under Streptococcus.
 Accordingly, the user may consult the trees to find additional subject headings which are more specific than a given heading, and broader headings as well.
 For example, under Abnormalities, there are specific abnormalities:

 Congenital Abnormalities C16.131

-In the PDF version of the trees, each descriptor is followed by the number that indicates its tree location.
+In the MeSH Browser, each descriptor is followed by the number that indicates its tree location.
 It may also be followed by one or more additional numbers, in smaller type, and truncated at the third level, indicating other tree locations of the same term.
 The numbers serve only to locate the descriptors in each tree and to alphabetize those at a given tree level.
 They have no intrinsic significance; e.g., the fact that D12.776.641 and D12.644.641 both have the three digit group 641 does not imply any common characteristic.
 The numbers are subject to change when new descriptors are added or the hierarchical arrangement is revised to reflect vocabulary changes.